 Nikki continues to teach in the areas of social policy and Indigenous studies, with her main research interests in Indigeneity and governance, focusing on social capital, public policy and data production.

 - Associate Professor Juliet Rogers

-Juliet Rogers is an Associate Professor in Criminology in the School of Political Sciences at The University of Melbourne.
+Juliet Rogers is an Associate Professor in Criminology in the School of Political Sciences at the University of Melbourne.
 She specialises in the study of trauma, specifically its psychological, legal and political manifestations and effects.
 From 2012-16 she was an Australian Research Council DECRA fellow examining the 'Quality of Remorse' after periods of political and military conflict in Australia, Northern Ireland and South Africa.
 Prior to her academic career she was a youth worker, manager and trauma therapist.
 She holds an ongoing Visiting Fellowship at the University of Bologna, TRaMe center for the study of trauma.
 She published widely in the field of law, trauma and conflict.
-In 2013 she published Law's Cut on the Body of Human Rights: Female Circumcision, Torture and Sacred Flesh and is finalizing a monograph on The Quality of Remorse.
+In 2013 she published Law's Cut on the Body of Human Rights: Female Circumcision, Torture and Sacred Flesh and is finalising a monograph on The Quality of Remorse.